johnv02139/map-to-xml/README.md

 data, with an emphasis on what is most common -- as XML.

 Since XML requires a root element, I require that the data given to emit as XML be a map: a single map.
+Hence, the name of the package.
 But that's true only at the top level.
 It supports sequences once you get past the root element.

 # Dependencies